EmployeeIssues.comU.S. Employee Rights in Plain English

 If you are (or recently were) covered by an employer-provided group health insurance plan, then your employee rights might entitle you to COBRA extended heath insurance benefits if you quit or get laid off or fired from your job, for reasons other than gross misconduct on your part.
 The same goes if you suffer a significant reduction in work hours.

 COBRA stands for the Consolidated Omnibus Budget Reconciliation Act.
-It's a Federal law that requires employers who have 20 or more employees and who voluntarily provide group health insurance benefits, to also provide temporarily-extended health insurance benefits to employees or their beneficiaries when a "qualifying event" occurs.
+It's a Federal law that requires employers who have 20 or more employees and who voluntarily provide group health insurance benefits, to also provide temporarily-extended health insurance benefits to employees and/or their beneficiaries when a "qualifying event" occurs.

 After you receive notice that you are eligible for COBRA insurance, then you will have a limited but reasonable amount of time to purchase your extended health insurance benefits at group rates, plus an administration fee of up to two percent if applicable.
 Such a notice is generally referred to as a COBRA election notice.

-Because it's a temporary extension, your COBRA health insurance benefits will be the same as the group health insurance benefits that you had through your employer, unless your employer permits you to change your coverage.
+Because it's a temporary extension, your COBRA health insurance benefits will be the same as the group health insurance benefits that you had through an employer, unless the employer permits you to change your coverage.
+At this writing, your employee rights entitle you to purchase COBRA insurance benefits for up to 18 or 36 months, depending on your circumstances.

-COBRA temporarily extends only group health insurance benefits.
-It does not extend disability insurance or life insurance benefits.
+Did you know?COBRA extends only group health insurance benefits.
+It does not extend disability, long-term care or life insurance benefits.
 Extensions of other employee benefits at employment termination are matter of contractual agreement between employers and employees or employers and unions.

 If your COBRA insurance benefits run out before you can become covered by a new employer-provided group health plan, then your employee rights under the Health Insurance Portability and Accountability Act (HIPAA) might entitle you to continue purchasing health insurance through a new plan, without pre-existing condition limitations and large premium increases.